grahamhoyes/homelab/ansible/README.md

 ## Prerequisites

-1. [Install Ansible](https://docs.ansible.com/ansible/latest/installation_guide/intro_installation.html) on the host machine (where you'll be running the playbooks from, likely your workstation).
+1. [Install Ansible](https://docs.ansible.com/ansible/latest/installation_guide/intro_installation.html) and required modules on the host machine (where you'll be running the playbooks from, likely your workstation).
 Using pip is the easiest cross-platform way to get the latest version:

     ```bash
-    pip install ansible
+    pip install ansible netaddr
     ```

 2. [Install the 1password CLI](https://developer.1password.com/docs/cli/get-started/).
 This is optional, but I use it in [vault-pass.sh](./vault-pass.sh) to fetch the password for ansible-vault.